 This Easy Vegetable Mole is inspired by the traditional Mexican sauce ‘mole’ (pronounced mol-eh and not like the animal who likes to dig up your garden!).

-According to the lovely Wikipedia, a traditional Mexican mole might include 20 or more ingredients, including chillies, tomatoes, tomatillos, cumin, cloves, garlic and cocoa.
+According to Wikipedia, a traditional Mexican mole might include 20 or more ingredients, including chillies, tomatoes, tomatillos, cumin, cloves, garlic and cocoa.
 The ingredients are roasted and ground and then water is added to make a sauce.
 The sauce is then simmered until it is very thick.
 The process is very labour intensive and can often take a day or more.
-Though obviously these days the sauce is made commercially and can be bought from a shop!
+(Though obviously these days the sauce is made commercially and can be bought from a shop!)

-Mole is traditionally served with meat, but Sarah’s version is a vegetarian one and consequently so is mine.
-Her combination of kidney beans, red peppers, sweet potatoes and sweetcorn is such a lovely one I didn’t want to mess around with it.
-It makes for a quick, cheap and substantial meal that captures a little of the spirit of a Mexican mole with a lot less effort.
-This dish is filling enough to be served on its own but I paired it with brown rice, which just goes perfectly.
+Mole is traditionally made with meat, but this version makes vegetables the star of the show with a simple combination of kidney beans, red peppers, sweet potatoes and sweetcorn.
+It makes for a quick, cheap and healthy meal that captures a little of the spirit of a Mexican mole – but with a lot less effort!

 - 1 tablespoon olive oil

 - 1 teaspoon mild chilli powder

 - ½ teaspoon cayenne pepper (Or to taste, but go carefully - cayenne pepper is hot!)

 - 1 kg sweet potato (roughly 2 medium sized ones) peeled and chopped into 2cm / ¾inch chunks

 - 2 red peppers chopped into 2cm / ¾inch chunks

 - 2 x 400 g tins chopped tomatoes